Under construction

 Use Your History

-If you DID personally interact with the parishioner when they were active at the parish, include a few details as you can into the conversation.
+If you DID personally interact with the parishioner when they were active at the parish, include a few details at the right time into the conversation.

 Assume the Best